jmares/automate_boring_stuff_python/README.md

 ### Chapter 20: Controlling the Keyboard and Mouse with GUI Automation

-April 12-, 2021
+April 12, 2021

 Installed `pyautogui` without problems on macOS Big Sur, but importing it in a script created a lot of error messages.

-Switched to Windows 10 where it works without problems.cd ..
+Switched to Windows 10 where it works without problems.

+Speedread this chapter because I can't think of a use for it (right now).